vigetlabs/blendid/README.md

 gulp
 ```

-This will run the `default` gulp task defined in `gulp/tasks/default.js`, which does the following:
+This will run the `default` gulp task defined in `gulp/tasks/default.js`, which has the following task dependencies: `['sass', 'images', 'markup', 'watch']`
-- Run 'watch', which has 2 task dependencies, `['setWatch', 'browserSync']`
-- `setWatch` sets a variable that tells the browserify task whether or not to use watchify.
-- `browserSync` has `build` as a task dependecy, so that all your assets will be processed before browserSync tries to serve them to you in the browser.
-- `build` includes the following tasks: `['browserify', 'sass', 'images', 'markup']`
+- The `sass` task compiles your css files.
+- `images` moves images copies images from a source folder, performs optimizations, the outputs them into the build folder
+- `markup` doesn't do anything but copy an html file over from src to build, but here is where you could do additional templating work.
+- `watch` has `watchify` as a dependency, which will run the browserifyTask with a `devMode` flag that enables sourcemaps and watchify, a browserify add-on that enables caching for super fast recompiling.
+The task itself starts watching source files and will re-run the appropriate tasks when those files change.

+#### gulp production

+There is also a `production` task you can run with `gulp production`, which will re-build optimized, compressed css and js files to the build folder, as well as output their file sizes to the console.
+It's a shortcut for running the following tasks: `['images', 'minifyCss', 'uglifyJs']`.

 ### Configuration
 All paths and plugin settings have been abstracted into a centralized config object in `gulp/config.js`.
 Adapt the paths and settings to the structure and needs of your project.